What is Cupro Fabric? Production, Ethics, And Is It Sustainable?

 Are cupro fabrics sustainable?

-And now the big question is - Is cupro sustainable?
-Well, the answer is yes and no. Cupro fabrics have their environmental pros and cons, which we will dive into shortly.
+And now the big question is—Is cupro sustainable?
+Well, the answer is yes and no. Cupro fabrics have their environmental pros and cons, which we will discuss shortly.

-Cuprammonium rayon is plant-based, meaning it is vegan and cruelty-free, unlike silk from silkworms.
-Cupro fabric is also machine washable, unlike silk which requires dry cleaning because of its delicate texture, making it more sustainable.
+Cuprammonium rayon is plant-based, vegan, and cruelty-free, unlike silk from silkworms.
+Cupro fabric is also machine washable, unlike silk, which requires dry cleaning because of its delicate texture, making it more sustainable.

 Manufacturers can use closed-loop processes to make the cupro fabric.
-This process involves recycling the chemical solutions a number of times and is more eco-friendly.
+This process involves recycling the chemical solutions several times and is more eco-friendly.

 However, as with rayon-type fabrics, this semi-synthetic textile goes through a chemical-intensive process to create the fiber that manufacturers can weave into a cupro material.
 These chemicals include ammonia, copper sulfate, and caustic soda.
 These toxic chemicals are hazardous both to factory workers and the environment if not correctly disposed of.